Introduction to Heterogeneity Series: Understanding Causes and Implications of Various Inequalities

 The state of the New York City subway system has worsened considerably over the past few years.
 As a consequence of rising ridership and decaying infrastructure, the network is plagued by delays and frequently fails to deliver New Yorkers to their destinations on time.
 While these delays are a headache for anyone who depends on the subway to get around, they do not affect all riders in the same way.
 In this post, we explain why subway delays disproportionately affect low-income New Yorkers.
 We show that wealthier commuters who rely on the subway are less likely to experience extensive issues on their commutes.

 The Patient Protection and Affordable Care Act (ACA) is arguably the biggest policy intervention in health insurance in the United States since the passage of Medicaid and Medicare in 1965.
 The Act was signed into law in March 2010, and by 2016 approximately 20 to 24 million additional Americans were covered with health insurance.
 Such an extension of insurance coverage could affect not only medical bills, but also educational, employment, and broader financial outcomes.
 In this post, we take an initial look at the relationship between the ACA and higher education financing choices and outcomes.
 We find evidence that expansions in healthcare coverage may influence both the prevalence of student loans and loan repayment behavior.
-Specifically, our results suggest that individuals covered by ACA-related expansions are taking out slightly more loans and taking a longer time to start repayment.
+The evidence suggests that individuals covered by ACA-related expansions are taking out slightly more loans and taking a longer time to start repayment.

 An examination of the fallout from Hurricanes Irma and Maria on the economies of Puerto Rico and the U.S. Virgin Islands was the focus of an economic press briefing today at the New York Fed.
 Both U.S. territories were suffering from significant economic downturns and fiscal stress well before the storms hit in September 2017, raising concerns about their paths to recovery.

-The New York Fed for the first time released its Survey of Consumer Expectations (SCE) Labor Market Survey which focuses on individuals’ experiences and expectations in the labor market.
-These data have been collected every four months since March 2014 as part of the SCE.
-It is being introduced now because the module has enough historical data to reveal notable trends.
+The New York Fed has just released new data on individuals’ experiences and expectations in the labor market.
+These data have been collected every four months since March 2014 as part of the Survey of Consumer Expectations (SCE).
 In this post we introduce the SCE Labor Market Survey and highlight some of its features.